Quantum clocks are more precise than classical ones: Modelling clocks

 \subsection{Classical Clocks as a Special Case}

-Roughly speaking, a classical clock may be regarded as a clock that satisfies Def.~\ref{def_quantumclock}, but whose state space is restricted to classical states.
-These are defined relative to a fixed orthonormal basis, $\{\ket{c_k}\}_{k=0}^{d-1}$, of the Hilbert space $C$ of the clock as
+Classical physics is widely believed to arise from quantum mechanics due to a mechanism called decoherence.
+It is a naturally occurring process caused by phenomena in which the quantum state becomes incoherent in some preferred basis \cite{2007decoherence,UnversalDeco,QuantumDarwinism}.
+Roughly speaking, a classical clock may be regarded as a clock that satisfies Def.~\ref{def_quantumclock}, but whose state space is restricted to classical states due to decoherence effects which happen on a time-scale much shorter than the times between ticks.

+We allow for any preferred basis.
+Let us denote it by an arbitrary fixed orthonormal basis $\{\ket{c_k}\}_{k=0}^{d-1}$, of the Hilbert space $C$ of the clockwork:

-\begin{definition} A clock $(\rho^0, \{\cM^{\delta}\}_{\delta})$ is called \emph{classical} if there exists a basis $\{\ket{c_k}\}_k$ (called the \emph{classical basis}) such that
+\begin{definition} A clock $(\rho^0_C, \{\cM^{\delta}_{C \to C T}\}_{\delta})$ is called \emph{classical} if there exists a basis $\{\ket{c_k}\}_k$ (called the \emph{classical basis}) such that